-We’ll be looking at Writers.Work today, whose Facebook ads tell you writers with zero experience can start earning up to $65/hour in less than 30 minutes.
+We’ll be reviewing Writers.Work today, whose Facebook ads tell you writers with zero experience can start earning up to $65/hour in less than 30 minutes.

 Is it possible to make a full-time income as a writer?